TryUnfurl

 Does LinkedIn support Twitter Card tags?

 No. LinkedIn only reads Open Graph (og:) tags.
-Twitter Card tags are ignored by LinkedIn.
+Twitter Card tags are ignored.

 What size should my og:image be for LinkedIn?